espehon/chksum-cli/README.md

   -i, --interactive  Run in interactive mode.
   -d, --dots         Ignore '.' (dot) files from directories.

-If the first 2 positional arguments are checksums, the algorithm is not needed.
+If the first 2 positional arguments are strings, the algorithm is not needed.
 Default is md5.
 ```